XXTEA

 However, due to the incomplete nature of the round function, two large ciphertexts of 53 or more 32-bit words identical in all but 12 words can be found by a simple brute-force collision search requiring 2^{96−N} memory, 2^{N} time and 2^{N}+2^{96−N} chosen plaintexts, in other words with a total time*memory complexity of 2^{96}, which is actually 2^{wordsize*fullcycles/2} for any such cipher.
 It is currently unknown if such partial collisions pose any threat to the security of the cipher.
 Eight full cycles would raise the bar for such collision search above complexity of parallel brute-force attacks.

-The unusually small size of the XXTEA algorithm would make it a viable option in situations where there are extreme constraints e.g. legacy hardware systems (perhaps embedded) where the amount of available RAM is minimal, or alternatively single-board computers such as the Raspberry Pi, Banana Pi or Arduino.
+The unusually small size of the XXTEA algorithm would make it a viable option in situations where there are extreme constraints e.g. very small microcontrollers where the amount of available RAM is minimal.

 Cryptanalysis

 An attack published in 2010 by E. Yarrkov presents a chosen-plaintext attack against full-round XXTEA with wide block, requiring 2^{59} queries for a block size of 212 bytes or more, and negligible work.
 It is based on differential cryptanalysis.

 To cipher "212 bytes or more" algorithm performs just 6 rounds, and carefully chosen bit patterns allows to detect and analyze avalanche effect.